aminahmemon/reproducible-research_homework/README.md

 *set.seed(123)
 rnorm(5) #0.1  0.2  0.3  0.4  0.5*

 As the same seed is set twice, the same 5 random numbers are generated each time the code is run.

+*Reproducible simulation of Brownian motion*
+Find in the question-4-code folder in reproducible-research_homework repo.

 **Question 5**